scriptwerx/grunt-codename/README.md

 This works great alongside version bump utility: [grunt-bumpx][] for keeping your version numbers and names up-to-date with each build.

+Included codenames and patchNames created with the help of the excellent [codenamegenerator.com][] website.

 ## Getting started

 This plugin requires Grunt `~0.4.1`